farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 c.NotebookApp.base_url = '/'

 Specify what command to use to invoke a web browser when opening the notebook.
-If not specified, the default browser will be determined by the `webbrowser` standard library module, which allows setting of the BROWSER environment variable to override it. c.NotebookApp.browser = ''
+If not specified, the default browser will be determined by the :mod:`webbrowser` standard library module, which allows setting of the :envvar:`$BROWSER` environment variable to override it. c.NotebookApp.browser = ''

 The full path to an SSL/TLS certificate file.